Loan & ownership options.

 As a property investor, you have a few options to consider around the best way to structure your loans.

-If you're already a homeowner, you're probably familiar with home loan options like fixed or floating, or even splitting your loan across both.
-The floating portion gives you the flexibility to make lump sum payments, while the fixed portion helps to spread risk if interest rates go up or down.
-To help demonstrate this, here are some different examples of how you might split your loan between fixed and floating rates.
+If you're already a homeowner, you're probably familiar with home loan options like fixed or floating rates, or even splitting your loan across both.
+The floating portion gives you the flexibility to make lump sum payments without prepayment costs while the fixed portion helps to spread risk if interest rates go up or down.
+To help demonstrate this, here are a few different examples of how you might split your loan between fixed and floating rates.

 Types of ownership.